oss-slu/Pi4Micronaut/joss/paper.md

 # Acknowledgments

 Thank you to Alex Delgado, Joe Folen, and John Yanev for helping create the first full release of Pi4Micronaut.
 To the previous team who set the groundwork for us and set us up for the successful release of 1.0.
 A big thank you to Jeff Brown from the Unity Foundation for overseeing and supporting this project.
+A final thank you to Open Source with SLU for funding and supporting the project.

 # References